lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

-    *Disclaimer --* I created this procedure by intuition and not from proper calibration, do not copy it without making your own tests if you intend to publish your results.
+    *Disclaimer --* I created this procedure by intuition and not from proper calibration, do not copy it without making your tests if you intend to publish your results.

 .. admonition:: Anisotropic versus isotropic barostat
     :class: info